Interview Skills Course

-For an Interview Skills course to be effective it needs five elements to be present:
+For an interview skills course to be effective, there are five elements that need to be present:

-- An appeal to all learning styles.
+- The course must appeal to all learning styles.
 Underpinning research and psychology should support the techniques being trained.
 There needs to be the opportunity to reflect on the skills and techniques.
-Learners need practise, feedback and then more practise.
+The learners need practise, feedback and then more practise.
 The course needs to relate to the real world.

 - Relevance to the organisation’s live processes, documentation and procedures.